 For Charlotte Families with Kids

 Take your kids to Great Wolf Lodge to experience a massive indoor water park, or enjoy live music, cooking demonstrations and family activities at the Matthews Community Farmers' Market.
 Your family can also watch a performance and pick out a few books at ImaginOn, an educational center which combines a children's theater with a library.
-Charlotte complements its fun family activities with excellent public schools, including magnet schools, offered through the Charlotte-Mecklenburg school district.
+Charlotte also has excellent public schools, including magnet schools, offered through the Charlotte-Mecklenburg school district.

 Take advantage of Charlotte's abundant outdoor activities by going for a stroll in Freedom Park, biking along the Little Sugar Creek Greenway or lounging on the shores of Lake Norman.